phunanon/uMod/README.md

   - **Censor**: deletes messages with blacklisted words or phrases and replaces them with a censored message
   - **PingProtect**: warn then timeout users who ping a user who has chosen to be protected
   - **GifMute**: remove the ability to send gifs from messages of particular users
+  - **KickSus**: a suite of heuristics that warns a user then kicks them if they continue
+    - FastSpam - ten messages in 30 sec
+    - PingSpam - eight mentions in 30 sec
+    - BigSpam - three long or tall messages in 30 sec
+    - ChannelSpam - four of the same message in different channels in 5 min
+    - SameLinkSpam - three of the same link in 5 min
+    - SameMessageSpam - six of the same message in 5 min
+    - MediaSpam - five media messages in 5 min
 - Manual Moderation
   - **Tickets**: a ticket system for users to ask for help
     - Allows adding users to the ticket